 Test the spray bottle a few times in a sink or far away from your shirt so you can make sure it’s working properly and the mist setting is correct.
 You want a fine mist rather than a strong stream.

-Have a stack of paper towels for blotting your area nearby.
+Have a stack of paper towels nearby to use for blotting.

 Fill your bucket/sink/tub with cold water.
 Make sure it’s enough to submerge your entire shirt.